 Best for: couples who want romance, culture, and jaw-dropping views.

-Santorini sits 120 miles southeast of mainland Greece, and its caldera sunsets from Oia draw thousands of visitors daily, according to Travelers Joy.
+Santorini sits 120 miles southeast of mainland Greece, and its caldera sunsets from Oia draw thousands of visitors daily, as Travelers Joy notes.
 For a quieter experience, book a cliffside suite in Imerovigli, known as the “balcony of the Aegean.”

 Shoulder seasons (May or September) bring comfortable highs in the 70s°F and far fewer crowds than summer.
 Among TripAdvisor’s 19 Santorini honeymoon resorts, Imerovigli properties consistently rank highest for caldera views and intimacy.